Ethereum Meta (ETHM) Price Hits $0.0000 on Major Exchanges

-Ethereum Meta (CURRENCY:ETHM) traded down 11.9% against the US dollar during the 1 day period ending at 14:00 PM Eastern on October 9th.
-Ethereum Meta has a total market capitalization of $830,228.82 and approximately $9,793.00 worth of Ethereum Meta was traded on exchanges in the last 24 hours.
-One Ethereum Meta coin can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, Ethereum Meta has traded 27% lower against the US dollar.
+Ethereum Meta (CURRENCY:ETHM) traded up 7.4% against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on October 14th.
+One Ethereum Meta coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Ethereum Meta has a market capitalization of $844,324.16 and $4,846.00 worth of Ethereum Meta was traded on exchanges in the last 24 hours.
+During the last seven days, Ethereum Meta has traded up 7.8% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.